rbliu/Memo-Linux/Reprocessing_CFHT_on_ghk1.md

 * If the error asks you to add `--clobber-version` or `--clobber-config`, add it.

-* If option `-C` has trouble locating the config file, try the full text `--configfile`.
+* If option `-C` has trouble locating the config file, try the full option text `--configfile`.